- Official Language(s)

 All volunteers can fundraise for their trip and DWC will issue individual charitable receipts for any donations over $20.

 Trips may be cancelled if not enough people are registered so please sign up early to avoid disappointment.
 A $500 deposit is required to hold your spot on the trip; the remaining balance is due 60 days before departure.

 |Barra de Pacuare||Mar a Mar||Explore Trip »|

 |Las Brisas de Pacuarito||Mar a Mar||Explore Trip »|

 Note: Please note this trip schedule is updated regularly and will change depending on the availability of flights and other factors that can affect travel.

 How much does it cost?

 You can fundraise for your trip and DWC will issue charitable receipts to your donors.
 We invite people who cannot give the gift of time to donate to Costa Rican projects and programs through Developing World Connections.

 After you’re done volunteering, explore the country’s rich culture and diverse landscapes.
 Find a vibrant blend of indigenous heritage and Spanish colonial influence.
-The people are happy, laid back, and polite proud to share their cultural riches.
-25% of its land area is protected as either a national park or wildlife reserve, the largest percentage of territory protected out of any other country in the world.
+The people are happy, laid back, polite and proud to share their cultural riches.
+Twenty-five percent of its land area is protected as either a national park or wildlife reserve, which is the largest percentage of territory protected out of any other country in the world.
 In San Jose, visit museums and art galleries, and markets.